hapax/hapax.github.io/assets/minimal-networks.md

 On the LHS, we have a term involving the number of external edges
 $E_b$.
-On the RHS, we have the *total departure from hexagonality*, which we'll call $D_\text{hex}$.
+On the RHS, we have the *difference from hexagonality*, which we'll call $D_\text{hex}$.
 For a face with $s$ sides, $6-s$ tells you how different it is from a hexagon!